header logo

 1. Cole Palmer (Chelsea)

-Cole Palmer scored a goal and provided an assist in Chelsea’s 4 – 3 victory over Manchester United.
-He was voted as the ‘Man of the Match’ for his efforts on the field.
-Speaking after the game, Palmer explained his decision to join Chelsea while remaining optimistic about the club’s direction.
+Cole Palmer scored a goal and provided an assist in Chelsea's 4-3 victory over Manchester United.
+He was voted 'Man of the Match' for his efforts on the field.
+Speaking after the game, Palmer explained his decision to join Chelsea and expressed optimism about the club's direction.

 Since his time at City and now Chelsea, Cole Palmer has been impressed

-Regarding the club’s development project, Palmer expressed optimism, saying: “I think there is a lot of talent at Chelsea, but sometimes the fans and the media don’t see that.
-I am confident that the club’s situation will only get better, if not next season, then the one after.
-It’s a long-term project, and we have a lot of young players.
-You will see what I’m saying proven soon.”
+Regarding the club's development project, Palmer expressed optimism, saying: "I think there is a lot of talent at Chelsea, but sometimes the fans and the media don't see that.
+I am confident that the club's situation will improve if not next season, then the one after.
+It's a long-term project, and we have a lot of young players.
+You will soon see that what I am saying will be proven."

-2. Thiago Alcantara (Liverpool) – Most overrated soccer players
+2. Thiago Alcantara (Liverpool) - One of the most overrated soccer players

-For the majority of Liverpool fans, the only issue with Thiago Alcantara is his fitness, as he doesn’t always seem to be available to start due to ongoing injury concerns.
-With his tenacious ball retention and superb passing ability, the Spanish midfielder is considered an integral part of Jurgen Klopp’s tactical plans.
+For most Liverpool fans, the only issue with Thiago Alcantara is his fitness, as he is not always available to start due to ongoing injury concerns.
+With his tenacious ball retention and superb passing ability, the Spanish midfielder is considered an integral part of Jurgen Klopp's tactical plans.

 Thiago A. is the extremely all-powerful No. 6 player